dxos/dxos/docs/docs/design/dxos-spec.md

 #### 2.1.3.
 Contacts

 - Users maintain a set of contacts accumulated from interactions over spaces and invites
-- Contacts are associated with another User's Profile DID and metadata (e.g., display name, avatar, etc.) when users join spaces or interact with each other.
+- Contacts are associated with another User's Identity DID and metadata (e.g., display name, avatar, etc.) when users join spaces or interact with each other.
 - (Let it be known: A collection of contacts is a circle)

 ### 2.2.
 ECHO